dolaechea98/LoRaWAN_Rain_Garden/README.md

 ## Overview

 This project presents an interactive Shiny dashboard for monitoring urban green infrastructure using a simulated city-scale LoRaWAN sensing network.
-The platform was developed as part of a dissertation project focused on real-time environmental monitoring, stormwater management, and flood-risk assessment in urban rain gardens and planters.
+The platform was developed as part of a dissertation project focused on real-time environmental monitoring, stormwater management, and flood-risk assessment in urban rain gardens.

 The dashboard integrates hydrological, meteorological, air quality, and water quality variables into a centralized monitoring platform with interactive visualization and spatial mapping capabilities.